 In 2017 and 2018 combined, the U.S. was affected by 30 natural disasters that each caused more than $1 billion in damage.
 How did Americans respond to these disasters?
 How many Americans donated to disaster aid and how much?
 What are the main motivators for disaster giving?

-To help answer these questions, the Center for Disaster Philanthropy, Candid and the Indiana University Lilly Family School of Philanthropy will be releasing a new report on American household disaster giving.
+To help answer these questions, the Center for Disaster Philanthropy (CDP), Candid and the Indiana University Lilly Family School of Philanthropy released the U.S. Household Disaster Giving Research report.

 - Kevin Conroy, Chief Product Officer, GlobalGiving

 - Tanya Gulliver-Garcia, Assistant Director of Major Initiatives, Center for Disaster Philanthropy

 - Supriya Kumar, Manager of Global Projects & Partnerships, Candid

 - Una Osili, Associate Dean for Research and International Programs and Dean’s Fellow, Indiana University Lilly Family School of Philanthropy

 Please see the slide deck and watch the webinar recording to learn more:

 For more information, please see the U.S. Household Disaster Giving Research report.